wojtkowiak/private-decorator/README.md

 }
 ```

 since any function declared (arrow or normal does not matter) inside a method scope is not bound to the class.
-A call to something private from it is always detected as invalid since the parent scope to that function is global.
+A call to something private from it is always detected as invalid since function does not belong to the class.
-You can get this work using `bind` but for the ease of use I have created a `ScopedCallbacks` abstract class which gives you a `_` helper method.
+You can not get this work simply using `bind` as this intentionally will not work.
+To make such things possible I have created a `ScopedCallbacks` abstract class which gives you a `_` helper method.

 ```javascript
 import { privateMember, protectedMember, ScopedCallbacks } from 'private-decorator';